manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Will you have to go out and carry Bisleri bottles yourself for drinking water?
 If yes, is there a shop nearby that delivers water?
 - Check how far is the nearest medical clinic?
 - Check if your owner/society will be okay with you having pet/s.
 - Ask how long it has been vacant before you.
 If it has been vacant for too long, there are usually a lot of small maintenance issues (like fused bulbs, clogged taps) in first few weeks.
+- Check traffic noise especially during rush hours.
+- Check gas connection.
+Some have it.
+Others need your to get your own.
+- Check gym, playground for kids, etc. nearby
+- If it is a smaller house, will there be a place for your study table?
+- Is there a modular kitchen with chimney and shelves?
+- Is there sufficient ventilation?
+- Check for parking space.

 ## Signing the agreement